JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 ## 1) Introduction

 Predicting stock prices is a cumbersome task as it does not follow any specific pattern.
-Changes in the stock prices are purely based on the supply and demand during a period of time.
+Changes in the stock prices are purely based on supply and demand during a period of time.
 In order to learn the specific characteristics of a stock price, we can use deep learning to identify these patterns through machine learning.
 One of the most well-known networks for series forecasting is [LSTM](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory) (long short-term memory) which is a Recurrent Neural Network (RNN) that is able to remember information over a long period of time, thus making them extremely useful for predicting stock prices.
 RNNs are well-suited to time series data and they are able to process the data step-by-step, maintaining an internal state where they cache the information they have seen so far in a summarised version.
-The successful prediction of a stock's future price could yield significant profit.
+The successful prediction of a stock's future price could yield a significant profit.

 ## 2) Stock Market Data